benjamin-stover/Book-Management/README.md

 ## DOWNLOAD AND SET UP INSTRUCTIONS
-This program was made on Linux and was written in C++ using Qt.
+This program was written in C++ using Qt on Linux.
 - Download Qt
 - Download PostgreSQL
 - Create or enter the PostgreSQL database you would like the data from this program to be contained in.
 - In psql enter the commands given in **book_tables.sql** to create the "inventory" table and "history" table.
+- Open this project in the Qt Creator IDE.
 - In **connect.cpp** fill in the information between the quotation marks for the following lines of code: